 The Company utilizes derivative financial instruments to manage interest rate risk related to its variable rate debt.
 The Company's objectives in using these interest rate derivatives, which were designated as cash flow hedges, are to manage its exposure to interest rate movements and reduce volatility of interest expense.
-During the first quarter of fiscal 2020, the Company entered into eight floating-to-fixed interest rate swap agreements with six financial institutions with a start date of April 30, 2019 with an aggregate notional amount of \$400 million.
-The aggregate notional amount of all interest rate swap agreements increased to \$1 billion as of June 30, 2019.
+The aggregate notional amount of all interest rate swap agreements was \$1 billion as of June 30, 2020.
 The swaps have staggered maturities, ranging from June 30, 2021 to June 30, 2025.
+These swaps mature within the last tranche of the Company's floating rate debt (November 26, 2026).

-The floating-to-fixed interest rate swaps involve the exchange of variable interest amounts from a counterparty for the Company making fixed-rate interest payments over the life of the agreements without exchange of the underlying notional amount and effectively converting a portion of the variable rate debt into fixed interest rate debt.
+The floating-to-fixed interest rate swaps involve the exchange of variable interest amounts from a counterparty for the Company making fixed-rate interest payments over the life of the agreements without exchange of the underlying notional amount and effectively convert a portion of the variable rate debt into fixed interest rate debt.

 Derivative instruments are recorded in the condensed consolidated balance sheet on a gross basis at estimated fair value.
-As of June 30, 2019, \$4.0 million and \$19.1 million were classified as other current liabilities and other long-term liabilities, respectively, on the condensed consolidated balance sheet.
-As of March 31, 2019, \$1.8 million, \$0.6 million, \$0.9 million, and \$4.3 million were classified as other current assets, other long-term assets, other current liabilities, and other long-term liabilities, respectively, on the condensed consolidated balance sheet.
+As of June 30, 2020, \$21.2 million and \$37.4 million were classified as other current liabilities and other long-term liabilities, respectively, on the condensed consolidated balance sheet.
+As of March 31, 2020, \$18.8 million, and \$37.8 million were classified as other current liabilities, and other long-term liabilities, respectively, on the condensed consolidated balance sheet.

-For interest rate swaps designated as cash flow hedges, the changes in the fair value of derivatives is recorded in Accumulated Other Comprehensive Income, or AOCI, net of taxes, and is subsequently reclassified into interest expense in the period that the hedged forecasted interest payments are made on the Company's variable-rate debt.
-The effect of derivative instruments on the accompanying consolidated financial statements for the three months ended June 30, 2019 and 2018 is as follows:
+For interest rate swaps designated as cash flow hedges, the changes in the fair value of derivatives is recorded in Accumulated Other Comprehensive Loss, or AOCL, net of taxes, and is subsequently reclassified into interest expense in the period that the hedged forecasted interest payments are made on the Company's variable-rate debt.
+The effect of derivative instruments on the accompanying condensed consolidated financial statements for the three months ended June 30, 2020 and 2019 is as follows:

-Three Months Ended June 30, Location of Gain or Loss Derivatives in Cash Flow Hedging Location of Gain or Loss Recognized in Income on Recognized in Income on Relationships Derivatives 2019 2018 2019 2018 2019 2018 Interest rate swaps Interest expense \$ (19,748) \$ 2,568 \$ (386) \$ 24 \$ (25,187) \$ (23,074)
+Three Months Ended June 30, Derivatives in Cash Flow Location of Gain or Loss Recognized Becognized in AOCL on Derivatives terest Expense on Consolidated Stat Operatior ements of Hedging Relationships in Income on Derivatives 2020 2019 2020 2019 2020 2019 Interest rate swaps Interest expense \$ (6,387) \$ (19,748) \$ (4,441) \$ 523 \$ (20,235) \$ (25,187)